TrebledJ/trebledj.github.io/content/posts/infosec/cpp-deserialization/2025-11-09-insecure-deserialization-and-confusion-attacks-in-cpp.md

 What about polymorphism?
 This is a feature implemented in some libraries in this study.
 To handle polymorphism, we need to redefine (overload) type-equality for polymorphic classes.
 Instead of checking `A == B`, we want two classes `A` and `B` to be equal if either `A > B` (`B` is a subtype / derived class of `A`) or vice versa.
 This means we would need to traverse the inheritance chain.

-Root cause analysis of Ownership Confusion in Boost Serialization and Type Confusion in Cista have been left as an exercise for the reader.
+Root cause analysis of Ownership Confusion in Boost Serialization and of Type Confusion in Cista have been left as an exercise for the reader.

 ## Concluding Notes

 ### On Vulnerability Scoring

+{# TODO: review the score! #}
 While these CVEs are scored a “critical” 9.8/10, this score assumes a *reasonable "worst-case" scenario* as warranted by the [CVSS guidelines](https://www.first.org/cvss/v3-1/user-guide#:~:text=3.7.-,Scoring%20Vulnerabilities%20in%20Software%20Libraries) [and](https://www.first.org/cvss/v3-1/examples#:~:text=worst%2Dcase%20scenario%20is%20a%20network%20attack) [examples](https://www.first.org/cvss/v3-1/examples#:~:text=We%20assume%20the%20latter%20as%20it%20is%20the%20reasonable%20worst%20case) for *software libraries*.
 Notably, the scoring also [assumes reasonable conditions](https://www.first.org/cvss/v3-1/user-guide#:~:text=Assume%20Vulnerable%20Configurations) required for successful exploitation, such as the deserialization of two shared pointers and the observability of certain types.

 If we were discussing risk, exploitability, and overall real world impact, I would say these vulnerabilities are not a critical 9.8.
 But the CVSS system does not measure systems this way.
 [CVSS measures severity, not risk](https://www.first.org/cvss/v3-1/user-guide#:~:text=CVSS%20Measures%20Severity).
 When applied to downstream libraries, applications, and deployments, the risk and severity should be analysed independently.

 The point is, CVSS has its pros and cons.
-CVSS is a metric, and metrics are models to quantify the unquantifiable.
+CVSS is a rubric, and rubrics are models to quantify the unquantifiable.
 All models are wrong, but some are useful.

 ### On Memory Safety and Rust

 “Would Rust have fixed this?” — a certain infosec YouTuber

-Perchance, but not really.
+Perchance?
+Maybe?
+Not really?

 To be fair, Rust does its part in eliminating integer overflow (a whole class of runtime bugs!) by encouraging checked arithmetic.
 But unlike checked arithmetic, the deserialization attack surface is much more varied and dynamic, with complex types and logic.
 Thus, to secure serialization of references, type checks need to be explicitly programmed by the library author.

-rkyv, a Rust serialization library discussed earlier, exposes two APIs: an `unsafe` API prone to type confusion attacks, and a safe API with extensive runtime type validation.
+rkyv, a Rust serialization library discussed earlier, exposes two APIs: an `unsafe` API prone to type confusion attacks, and— more notably— a safe API with extensive runtime type validation.
 If rkyv is deemed "more secure" against deserialization attacks, it would be thanks to its validation modules rather than Rust itself.
 Perhaps the case could be made that Rust fixes the issue by proxy of promoting a security-first mindset.
 But whether this is effectively executed (in general) depends on a developer's decisions.^[If people want performance, they'll prioritise performance.
 Someone (I forgot who and where) once said: Programming languages are built around communities and values.
 There is a sort of chicken-egg scenario where if the community values speed, then the language will aim to "satisfy that demand".
 On the flip side, it is more likely for those community members with strong values to be actively guiding the direction of the language (think: C++ standards committee or proposals).
-C++ has very much been driven by finance, games, big tech, and constrained systems (embedded/IoT/robotics), so it's easy to see why performance is very much prioritised and security less so.]
+C++ has very much been driven by finance, games, big tech, and constrained systems (embedded/IoT/robotics), so it's understandable why performance is very much prioritised and security less so.]

 ### Further Research